Enable MitID in your services

 Read more about PAdES generated from SDO.

 E-Signing offers a functionality to define the signer that will sign a specific document using a SignerID.
 For NemID, the SignerID is either CPR or the PID from the user's NemID certificate.
-For MitID, the unique SignerID is currently only the user's CPR UUID.
+For MitID, the unique SignerID is either the user's CPR (SSN) or the user's CPR UUID.
 The CPR UUID can be found in the user's signature when using the

 Step 1 - eID selection